ShaneCurcuru/shanecurcuru..github.io/README.md

-# shanecurcuru..github.io
+# Shane's Tasklist

-Pointers to my stuff
+You don't need to see our commit logs.
+This isn't the repository you're looking for.